NVIDIA-Merlin/publications/tutorials/KDD2025tutorial/README.md

 Feature engineering is a critical step in building accurate machine learning models, and its proper application can have significant societal impacts.
 This tutorial equips participants with the skills to enhance model performance on tabular data, which is widely used in domains such as healthcare, finance, and e-commerce.
 By improving predictive accuracy, these techniques can lead to better decision-making systems, such as more effective fraud detection, improved medical diagnostics, and enhanced user experiences in online platforms.
 However, the use of feature engineering also presents challenges.
 Poorly designed features or biased data transformations can inadvertently reinforce societal biases, leading to unfair model predictions.
 For example, encoding techniques such as target encoding could propagate biases present in historical data, affecting marginalized groups.
 Therefore, practitioners must apply feature engineering with an awareness of ethical considerations, ensuring that models remain fair and transparent.
-By fostering an understanding of both the technical and ethical aspects of feature engineering, this tutorial empowers participants to build models that are not only accurate but also socially responsible.

 ## Acknowledgements